- Volunteer on a beautiful wildlife sanctuary in Namibia

 Communal toilet and shower facilities are located at each of the volunteer houses for all volunteers to use.
 Towels are included.

 During your stay at the sanctuary, you will receive three basic but tasty meals a day.
 Breakfast is on a help-yourself basis, normally consisting of toast and cereals etc. Lunch is typically sandwiches, salads or hot snacks, whilst dinner includes a hot meal or barbecue.

 There is a communal dining area and a small bar where you can buy a few snacks.
 We can make allowances for most dietary requirements including vegetarians, vegans and common food allergies.
 In these cases, please speak to us and the camp manager or cook if you have specific requirements.
 However, you must take responsibility for your own allergies and carefully monitor the food that you consume.
 It is important that you let us and your project manager know of any dietary requirements that you may have.

 Please let us know if you have any dietary requirements.

-Your flight to Namibia should arrive at Windhoek International airport on your programme start date.
+Your flight to Namibia should arrive at Windhoek International Airport (airport code WDH) on your programme start date.
 Your return flight or onward travel should be arranged on your programme end date.

 To book your flights, please contact our flight specialist on 01892 277037 who can find some great flight prices for you!